HypeCheck

 Absorption & Bioavailability

-Moderate — A Phase I pharmacokinetic study found food significantly affects HCA absorption, suggesting timing relative to meals matters.
-Overall absorption data in humans is limited and variable.
+Moderate — a pharmacokinetic study found food significantly affects HCA absorption after oral dosing, suggesting timing relative to meals matters.
+Absorption data is limited to healthy women in one Phase I study.

 Red Flags to Watch For